 Case 2 – A male contacted Insight with concerns that his wife’s behaviour had changed dramatically and that she had become very defensive in conversation whilst also causing arguments at any given opportunity.

-Due to this dramatic shift in normal behaviour the male believed that his wife may be having an affair and had extra concerns that the other man may well be an ex partner who she had previously cheated on with a former partner prior to our client raising concerns.
+Due to this dramatic shift in normal behaviour the male believed that his wife may be having an affair and had extra concerns that the other man may well be an ex partner who she had previously been unfaithful with a former partner prior to our client raising concerns.

 The wife was due to make a trip to her home in the North of England, she was followed and observed entering a hotel.
 Throughout the evening we watched and saw her meet up with another male enjoying drinks, having a meal and finally walking hand in hand to a hotel room with the male.

-From the imagery obtained our client identified the said male as the one who had previously cheated with the lady on another partner in the past and decided to end the relationship.
+From the imagery obtained our client identified the said male as the one who had previously been unfaithful with the lady on another partner in the past and decided to end the relationship.

 Case 3 – A female client was persuaded by her friends to give internet dating a try in the hope of finding a potential spouse.
 After setting up a profile she had enjoyed talking with an attractive man via social networking channels, on the surface he appeared to have what she was looking for; a life of excitement and business success.